Before getting to the heart of the matter, we would like to say something about facial recognition and biometric passport photos.

 To make this whole process easier, ICAO (International Civil Aviation Organization) imposes specific rules on biometric passports.
 Today, all passports are biometric and they contain a chip storing all the information the software needs.
 This is why the ICAO requirements are now the standard for issuing passports.

-As you now know, except for the USA, most countries require adults to have a neutral expression on their passport photos.
+As you now know, except for the U.S., most countries require adults to have a neutral expression on their passport photos.
 What about children, though?

 Smiling in passport photos in different countries

-Not all countries mean the same thing when saying “natural smile”.
-While most official requirements around the world allow a barely hinted smile, some countries have no leniency on the matter.
-For instance, the French Government forbids any kind of smiling in passport photos, even the smallest hint.
-Since 2014, no smiles are allowed on ID or passports issued by France.
+Not all countries define a “natural smile” in the same way.
+While most official requirements around the world allow subjects to display barely a hint of a smile, some countries have no leniency on the matter.
+For instance, the French Government forbids even the slightest hint of a smile in passport photos.

 The U.K., Canada, and Australia require applicants to maintain a completely neutral expression since their facial recognition software might have problems identifying a smiling face.